How to Wash a Dog Bed? – Itsaboutdog

 Keep a large basin with water if you don’t have access to a bath to do the same.
 This is to soak the bed.
 Before submerging it, add pet-safe detergent to the water.
 An average-sized bed can be soaked for 15 to 20 minutes.

-Instructions regarding the soaking time can be provided by the manufacturer, which should be taken into consideration.
+The manufacturer can provide instructions regarding the soaking time, which should be considered.
 Although difficult to handle, using hot water is the best way to ensure that bacteria and parasites are killed.

-Getting any corners clean can be done using a soft-bristled toothbrush in a gentle circular motion.
+Clean corners can be cleaned using a soft-bristled toothbrush in a gentle circular motion.

-Once you are satisfied with the cleaning, rinse off the bed in clean water.
-Follow up with air dry in a place that is not directly under the Sun.
+Once you are satisfied with the cleaning, rinse off the bed with clean water.
+Follow up with air dry in a place not directly under the Sun.

-Ensure that your dog’s bedding and bed covers are completely dry before allowing your dog to use them.
+Ensure your dog’s bedding and covers are completely dry before using them.
 A damp bed can cause a cold in dogs and promote the growth of bacteria, defeating the purpose of washing the bed.

 How to Get Rid of Stains from Dog Beds?

-While regular detergent can help in cleaning your dog’s bed, it may not necessarily help in getting stains caused due to faecal deposits or urination out of the bedding and covers.
+While regular detergent can help clean your dog’s bed, it may not necessarily help get stains caused by fecal deposits or urination out of the bedding and covers.

 For Regular Stains

 Regular stains like dirt can be removed using the same nontoxic detergent on the specific spot.
-Stain removers like a DIY cleaner made using baking soda and vinegar can also be used.
-Gentle rubbing using a toothbrush, q tip, or using your fingers, which is not recommended, can easily remove such stains.
+Stain removers like DIY cleaners made using baking soda and vinegar can also be used.
+Gentle rubbing using a toothbrush, q tip, or fingers, which is not recommended, can easily remove such stains.

 For Faecal or Urine Stains

 These are stains that require more aggressive treatment to remove.
-Urine or faeces are bacteria-growing grounds that emit a foul odour.
+Urine or feces are bacteria-growing grounds that emit a foul odor.

-Dealing with these requires a complete breakdown of the matter to prevent the bed from continuing to smell foul.
+Dealing with these requires a complete breakdown to prevent the bed from continuing to smell foul.

-An enzymatic cleaner is a perfect solution for such stains that break down the urine or faeces, ending its foul smell.
+An enzymatic cleaner is a perfect solution for stains that break down the urine or feces, ending its foul smell.

 How to Keep Dog Bed Clean?

 Washing your pet’s bed is a necessary activity that must be undertaken at least once every two weeks.
-After washing the bed, it is also important to maintain it in good condition, which requires the following certain precautions to keep it as clean as possible.
+After washing the bed, it is also essential to maintain it in good condition, which requires certain precautions to keep it as clean as possible.

-1. Use waterproof bed covers to keep any kind of organic matter defecated by your pet from penetrating the bed and causing a greater problem.
+1. Use waterproof bed covers to keep any organic matter defecated by your pet from penetrating the bed and causing a more significant problem.

 3. Follow impeccable hygiene habits, especially after your dog returns from an outdoor play session.
-Keeping your pet’s paws and face clean is the most important aspect of keeping its bed from getting dirty.
+Keeping your pet’s paws and face clean is critical to keeping its bed from getting dirty.

 4. Air your pet’s bed regularly under the Sun.
 This does not necessarily have to be done after washing.

-Following proper washing methods and using good quality toxin-free products can be the simple answer to how to wash a dog bed.
+Following proper washing methods and using good quality toxin-free products can be the simple answer to how to wash a dog’s bed.

 Aapt Dubey